GSA/ficam-arch/_usecases/8_federationassertions.md

 ## Examples

-- I want to allow employees and contractors from other federal agencies, that meet specific requirements, to access some of my agency’s resources, to facilitate cross-government collaboration and information sharing.
+- I want to allow other federal agencies' employees and contractors (who meet specific requirements) to access some of my agency’s resources, which facilitates cross-government collaboration and information sharing.
 - An employee or contractor from Agency A visits a shared service operated by Agency B to service all Federal government users.
 At the homepage, the employee/contractor selects their Agency A icon and is redirected to their Agency A SSO portal.
 They log in using their Agency A managed credentials and are redirected back to the Agency B shared service.

 ## Next Steps